wmde/wikibase-release-pipeline/deploy/README.md

 WBS uses [semantic versioning](https://semver.org/spec/v2.0.0.html).
 The WBS Deploy and all the WBS images have individual version numbers.

-WBS Deploy always references the latest minor and patch releases of the compatible WBS images' major versions using the images' major version tag.
+WBS Deploy always references the latest minor and patch releases of the compatible WBS images' major versions using the Docker images' major version tag.

 #### Example

 Let's say the `wikibase` image version 1.0.0 is the initial version released with WBS Deploy 3.0.0.
 In that case, the `wikibase` image carrying the `1.0.0` tag will also carry a `1` tag.
-When the `wikibase` image version is bumped to 1.1.0 for a feature release, a new image is released and tagged with `1.1.0`.
-The `1` tag will then be reused and now point to the newly released image 1.1.0.
+When the `wikibase` image version is bumped to 1.1.0 for a feature release, a new image is released and tagged with `1.1.0`, `1.1` and `1` so that the `1` tag will be reused and now point to the newly released image 1.1.0.

 This way, WBS Deploy can always reference the latest compatible version by using the major version tag.
 Nothing needs to be updated in WBS Deploy itself.
 If the `wikibase` image version gets bumped to 2.0.0, that indicates a breaking change; in this case the new image would not receive the `1` tag.
-Instead, a new version of WBS Deploy would be released (in this case 4.0.0) and this one would use a new major version tag called `2` to reference the Wikibase image.
+Instead, a new version of WBS Deploy would be released (in this case 4.0.0) and this one would use a new major version tag called `2` to reference the `wikibase` image.

 WBS Deploy may also receive minor and patch updates, but, as noted above, they are not required to update related WBS images.